xalelax/blog/_drafts/bayes.markdown

 all, there were only some unreliable witnesses of "stones falling from the sky", and the idea did not make a lot of physical sense.
-Nature surprised scientists many times; I guess that the true value of education is the humility needed to change idea when confronted with strong evidence.
+Nature surprised scientists many times; I guess that the true value of education is the humbleness and flexibility needed to change idea when confronted with strong evidence.
 ESP, spirits, astrology and similar things, although fascinating, are as of now not supported by anything remotely comparable to strong evidence, and I doubt this will change in the future.